isc-projects/bind9/doc/arm/reference.rst

    When :any:`stale-cache-enable` is set to ``no``, setting the :any:`max-stale-ttl` has no effect, the value of :any:`max-cache-ttl` will be ``0`` in such case.

-.. namedconf:statement:: resolver-nonbackoff-tries
-   :tags: deprecated.
-   :short: Specifies the number of retries before exponential backoff.

-   This specifies how many retries occur before exponential backoff kicks in.
-   The default is ``3``.

-   This option is deprecated and will be removed in a future release.

-.. namedconf:statement:: resolver-retry-interval
-   :tags: deprecated
-   :short: Sets the base retry interval (in milliseconds).

-   This sets the base retry interval in milliseconds.
-The default is ``800``.

-   This option is deprecated and will be removed in a future release.

 .. namedconf:statement:: sig-validity-interval
    :tags: obsolete